Cathedral of San Martino

 The Cathedral of San Martino, with its "lame" portico and façade adorned with small columns, is one of the richest and most interesting churches in Lucca.
 Consecrated in 1070 by Pope Alexander, the church, originally with five naves, was rebuilt and expanded several times.
 The most significant renovation dates back to 1308, when the façade was redesigned into its current asymmetrical layout and the addition of the lavishly decorated columns and cornices.

-view from below of the facade of the cathedral of San Martino with the bell tower
+view from below of the facade of the cathedral of San Martino and the bell tower

 The Cathedral of San Martino, with its “lame” portico and façade adorned with small columns, is one of the richest and most interesting churches in Lucca.